 - If you have to drive, switch to an electric car – The next time you look at purchasing a vehicle, check out electric and hybrid vehicles.
 They are cleaner options.
 However, if you can walk.
 Walk!

 - Ditch fast fashion – Buy sustainable clothing that does not harm the environment.
 Alternatively, fix your old clothes!

-- Change your eating habits – Changing your eating habits only very slightly can have a big impact on your carbon emissions.
+- Change your eating habits – Changing your eating habits slightly can have a big impact on your carbon emissions.
 Try going meat-free at weekends to get started.
 You’ll learn new ways to cook and help the environment at the same time.

 - Go plastic free – Only buy products that are packaged in sustainable materials.
 Use refillable containers.
 Head to your local zero-waste shop.
 Plastic production and pollution is devastating for the environment.

 Mitigating Climate Change Conclusion

 The steps listed above are not exhaustive.
 There are hundreds of things you could do (even limiting your food waste helps!).

 Committing to just one step is a good starting place.
 It will take time to adjust your lifestyle.